 Then the workers will load your car for you.
 They even brought my bread up to the front window so it wasn’t squished!

-You do not tip these workers.
-In fact, they aren’t allowed to accept tips.
+Don’t tip the workers.
+(In fact, they aren’t even allowed to accept tips for safety purposes.)

 Questions and Suggestions

 Is there a fee?
 Your first three orders are free.
 After that, there is a $4.95 fee for this service.
 Fees in other regions may vary.

 I’m picky.
 Will they choose good items?
 You can add extra instructions.
 If you prefer your bananas on the green side, you can write that in.